infinitelambda/dbt-data-diff/README.md

 <!-- markdownlint-disable no-inline-html -->
 # dbt-data-diff

-Data-diff solution for dbt-ers 🚀
+Data-diff solution for dbt-ers with Snowflake ❄️ 🚀

 ## Installation